Investigating Arsene Wenger’s claim that over three signings is too many

 “We don’t want to confuse ourselves, otherwise you end up with too many players and trying to keep them all happy,” he said.

-While the current United boss, Jose Mourinho, is regarded as having a vastly different transfer policy, he shares Ferguson’s view when it comes to the difficulties of dealing with an inflated squad and has suggested he will sign a maximum of four new players this summer, the same amount he added 12 months ago.
+While the current United boss, Jose Mourinho, is regarded as having a vastly different transfer policy, he shares Ferguson’s view when it comes to the difficulties of dealing with an inflated squad and has yet to sign more than four players in any one window while at United.

-“We prefer to bring two, three or four players,” he said of the current transfer window, “but good players, players that feel an idea, a football that we try to play, that can improve our squad.
+“We prefer to bring two, three or four players,” he said in 2017, “but good players, players that feel an idea, a football that we try to play, that can improve our squad.

 “We are not interested in selling six or seven and buying six or seven, (of which) only one or two are great quality or the others are the same as the ones we are selling.”